yeoman/yeoman.io/app/_includes/yeoman.wiki/Deployment.md

  * The ```git subtree``` command must be called from the root directory.
  * The ```--prefix``` option must be the full path to your ```dist``` directory.
  * GitHub Pages uses the ```gh-pages``` branch for deploying project pages.
 Users & Organization Pages use the ```master``` branch.
 This means you might want to use master as your subtree branch and set up a different branch for your app source.
+ * You might get an error like this `Updates were rejected because the tip of your current branch is behind`.
+You can solve this by [force pushing to Heroku](http://stackoverflow.com/a/13403588/64949) (be careful though).

 ### Extra